 - kept proper accounting records which were up to date; - taken reasonable steps for the prevention and detection of fraud and other irregularities.

-This Statement of Accounts gives a true and fair view of the financial position of the Authority at the accounting date and its income and expenditure for the year ended 31 March 2024.
-I confirm that these accounts were approved at a meeting of the Audit and Governance Committee on Chief Financial Officer Dated: Chair of the Audit and Governance Committee Dated:
+This Statement of Accounts gives s a true and fair view of the financial position of the Authority at the accounting date a and its income and expenditure for the year ended 31 March 2024.

+Chief Financial Officer